-Diwali is one of the biggest festival of hindus and is equally celebrated all over the world.
-It falls on the night of Amavasya and people lit diyas and candles to welcome the laxmi and lord Rama in their houses.
+Diwali is one of the biggest festival of hindus in India, and is equally celebrated all over the world.
+It falls on the night of Amavasya.
+People lit diyas and candles to welcome the goddess laxmi and lord Rama in their houses.
 Diwali is actually a five days festival which starts from Dhan Teras and ends with Bhaiya Dooj.

-It’s a faithh that on Diwali, Lord Rama along with his wife, Sita and brother, Laxman returned to his home after 14 years of exile during which he had fight with the demons.
+It’s a faith among devotees that on Diwali, Lord Rama along with his wife, Sita and brother, Laxman returned to his home after 14 years of exile during which he had fight with the demons.
 He killed many demons and the the king of demons, Ravana.

 The preparations for Diwali begins many days back with people decorating their homes and offices with rangoli and bringing new items like curtains, mats, utensils or any other items within their capability and budget.
 How big or small a business is, it is auspicious to distribute sweets or gifts to the employees as per the capability.
 This believes to bring prosperity to the business and the family.